Skip to Main Content

 For information about when to use a full note or a shortened note and what to include in your bibliography, please refer to the overview section in this guide about the Notes & Bibliography System.

-We have provided some examples below, and you can find more examples in the Chicago Manual of Style (CMOS) Online Quick Guide or the full section of the chapter for journal articles.
+We have provided some examples below, and you can find more examples in the Chicago Manual of Style (CMOS) Online Quick Guide or 14.64: Information to be Included.

-For one to three authors, list all names in the notes and bibliography.
+For one to two authors, list both names in the notes and bibliography.

 Note